 Location: West End, Tortola

-The crew of Surprise are so excited to start our third and final session of the summer.
-After two great sessions I have a feeling that this one is going to be fantastic.
+The crew of Surprise is so excited to start our third and final session of the summer.
+After two great sessions, I have a feeling that this one is going to be fantastic.
 We are so pumped to meet our new crew who will make this one different and unforgettable.
-We may be sailing to the same islands and diving the same sites but as always it is our students who make each trip special.
-We’ve restocked the goldfish, scrubbed the decks and rinsed the dive gear and cannot wait to see what surprises are in store!
+We may be sailing to the same islands and diving the same sites, but as always, it is our students who make each trip special.
+We’ve restocked the goldfish, scrubbed the decks, and rinsed the dive gear and cannot wait to see what surprises are in store!